Christine Corday: ITER and the Sans Titre Project

-Over the last three decades, thirty-five countries have joined together to build a sun on Earth––humanity's greatest terrestrial achievement of the celestial.
-The project is ITER, a 444 acre site in Saint-Paul-lès-Durance, France, dedicated to studying the power of stars through generating one for humankind.
+Over the last three decades, thirty-five countries have joined to build a sun on Earth––humanity's greatest terrestrial achievement of the celestial.
+The project is ITER, a 444-acre site in Saint-Paul-lès-Durance, France, dedicated to studying the power of stars through generating one for humankind.

 Corday's five-year collaboration with ITER Directors resulted in ‘Art’ as the thirty-sixth and final global contributor with the installation of a single object within the infrastructure of the star.
-The untitled two-pound work, Sans Titre, now sites in the repeated anonymity of shared material and measurement within ITER’s M30 Bolts––in permanent structural responsibility of the mega-heavy forms at the heart of the star: the Tokamak.
+The untitled two-pound work, Sans Titre, now sites in the repeated anonymity of shared material and measurement within ITER's M30 Bolts––in permanent structural responsibility of the mega-heavy forms at the heart of the star: the Tokamak.

 “We are the witnessing generation of a star being built on Earth—a human-made sun.
 As a sculptor my tools are the cosmological-scale hammer and chisel, temperature and pressure, and my materials come from suns.
 It was important for me that a single work of art be forged on Earth from the metals of stars and placed in support of science re-creating one,” notes Corday of the work Sans Titre.

-ITER is an international collaboration between 35 countries to build a nuclear fusion reactor in the South of France, with the goal of investigating whether it’s possible to draw on nuclear fusion as a future global energy source.
+ITER is an international collaboration between 35 countries to build a nuclear fusion reactor in the South of France, with the goal of investigating whether it's possible to draw on nuclear fusion as a future global energy source.
 The same nuclear fusion process also takes place in stars.
 That poetic notion caught the attention of artist Christine Corday.
 She states, “When I learned that there was a project that was realising a star on Earth, that 35 countries over the last three decades have been devoted to this unprecedented pulse of plasma, I was wholly magnetised.”

 ITER will achieve first plasma in 2025 and Sans Titre will quietly observe it all.
 ITER Director-General Bernard Bigot says “The bolt will be looking down into the fusion process”, he says.
 “It will be a direct witness when we achieve the first burning plasma.”

 Laban Coblentz, Communication Head of ITER notes Sans Titre is Corday's statement of Art's shared material support of "science's greatest terrestrial achievement of the celestial."
 With Art, not as decoration, but as a contributing and sustained presence.

 On July 28, 2020, French President Emmanuel Macron hosted world dignitaries from Germany, European Commission, China, India, Japan, Korea, Russia, and United States in celebration of the collaborative achievement with start of ITER Tokamak assembly.

+United Nations Keynote Address

+On October 28, 2024, Christine Corday was an invited keynote address at the 2024 Flagship Conference: Carbon-Free Cities: Climate Action in the Built Environment at the United Nations Headquarters in New York.
+Corday addressed the delegation, member states, and invited industry experts on her Foundation Civilization projects.
+The half-day event was co-organized by the Consortium for Sustainable Urbanization and UN Habitat.